 Definition of Sabian in English:

-Of or relating to a non-Muslim sect classed in the Koran with Jews, Christians, and Zoroastrians as having a faith revealed by the true God.
-It is not known who the original Sabians were, but the name was adopted by some groups in order to escape religious persecution by Muslims.
+A member of a non-Muslim sect classed in the Koran with Jews, Christians, and Zoroastrians as having a faith revealed by the true God.
+It is not known who the original Sabians were, but the name was adopted by some groups in order to give themselves legitimacy as People of the Book.

 - Al-Battani, unlike Thabit, was not a believer in the Sabian religion, however, for ‘Abu Allah Mohammad’ indicates that he was certainly a Muslim.